Ada40/fractal-harmonic-framework/UNIFIED_FINITE_CORE_MODEL.md

 ## Abstract

-This white paper presents a unified framework that connects **finite-core gravitational models** with **next-generation artificial intelligence architectures**.
+This white paper presents a unified framework that connects finite-core gravitational models with next-generation artificial intelligence architectures.
 By replacing classical singularities with structured, finite interior regions, we develop a mathematical and conceptual foundation for stable learning systems, robust internal representations, and non-divergent computational behavior.
 This approach resolves key limitations in both general relativity and deep learning, offering a new paradigm where mechanical, geometric, and computational structures share a common interior logic.

 ---

 ## 1. Introduction

 Modern physics traditionally relies on point-singularity models that introduce infinities and undefined behavior.
 Similarly, today's AI systems suffer instability, divergence, and incoherent edge-case responses due to unstructured latent spaces and flat, unbounded representations.
-Both failures arise from the same underlying issue: **the absence of a finite, mechanically meaningful core**.
+Both failures arise from the same underlying issue: the absence of a finite, mechanically meaningful core.

 This white paper extends the finite-core mass model—originally developed to resolve gravitational singularities—and formalizes its application to neural architectures.
 By enforcing smooth internal curvature, bounded densities, and structured anisotropy, we outline a scalable pathway for building physically consistent AI.